Seoul court to rule on Samsung scion Lee in bribery trial

 Prosecutors have demanded a 12-year jail sentence for Lee, who also faces charges of embezzlement and perjury - potentially the longest prison term given to a South Korean business leader.

-The third-generation de facto head of the powerful Samsung Group, Lee has effectively directed operations since his father, Lee Kun-hee, was incapacitated by a 2014 heart attack.
+The third-generation de facto head of the powerful Samsung Group, Lee has effectively directed operations since his father, Lee Kun-hee, was incapacitated by a heart attack in 2014.

-Some investors worry that a conviction and long jail term could leave a leadership vacuum, with no one to take the big decisions at Samsung, which has over five dozen affiliate companies and assets of 363.2 trillion won (US$322.13 billion).
-Its listed companies make up around 30 percent of the market value of South Korea's KOSPI stock index.
+Some investors worry that a conviction and long jail term could leave a leadership vacuum, with no one to make big decisions at Samsung, which has more than five dozen affiliate companies and assets of 363.2 trillion won (251.17 billion pounds).
+Its listed companies make up about 30 percent of the market value of South Korea's KOSPI stock index.

 Whatever Friday's verdict, lawyers expect an appeal which could go all the way to the Supreme Court, with a final ruling probably next year.